Gardner-BinfLab/TIsigner/TIsigner_cmd/README.md

   -r RESULT, --result RESULT
                         Number of result sequence to generate before selecting the top result.
 Default 10.
 Max 50.
-  -e TARGETEXPRESSION, --targetexpression TARGETEXPRESSION
+  -e TARGETOPENINGENERGY, --targetopeningenergy TARGETOPENINGENERGY
-                        Target expression score to acheive in range 5(low) to 100(high).
+                        Target opening energy to acheive in range 5 to 30.
 The target may or maynot be exactly reached due to other parameters.
-This feature applies to host Ecoli with pET21 promoter only.
+This feature applies to host E.coli with pET21 promoter only.
   -f FILTER, --filter FILTER
                         Sites to filter.
 Filters forward and reverse complements of AarI, BsaI, BsmBI by default.